mylinuxforwork/dotfiles/README.md

 PLEASE BACKUP YOUR EXISTING .config FOLDER WITH YOUR DOTFILES BEFORE STARTING THE SCRIPTS FOR INITIONAL INSTALLTION.
 PLEASE READ THIS README until the end before starting the installation.

+Please note: To get the default Linux folder structure incl.
+Downloads, etc please install the packages xdg-user-dirs and run xdg-user-dirs-update.

 ## Installation with GIT (Rolling Release of main branch)

 ```